 ELI SHEKHTMAN (September 8, 1908-January 1, 1996)

-He began writing at the age of twelve and published for the first time—two poems from the cycle “In shpil fun shneyen” (In the play of snows)—in 1928 in Di royte velt (The red world); at the same time, the supplement Yunger boyklang (The young sound of construction) to Yunge gvardye (Young guard) published a poem of his.
+He began writing at the age of only twelve and published for the first time—two poems from the cycle “In shpil fun shneyen” (In the play of snows)—in 1928 in the journal Di royte velt (The red world); at the same time, the supplement Yunger boyklang (The young sound of construction) to the newspaper Yunge gvardye (Young guard) published a poem of his.
 He wrote practically no poetry thereafter, moving over to prose.
 He also published his first story in 1928, and from that point in time he published in most Soviet Yiddish publications: Farmest (Challenge), Sovetishe literatur (Soviet literature), the Kiev almanac Shtern (Star), and Sovetish heymland (Soviet homeland), among other serials.
 His work also appeared in: Shlakhtn (Battles) (Kharkov-Kiev, 1932); the almanac Komsomolye (Communist Youth) (Kiev, 1938); and Dertseylungen fun yidishe sovetishe shrayber (Stories by Soviet Yiddish writers) (Moscow, 1969).
 In Israel, he received the “Prime Minister’s Award for Literary Creativity in Yiddish.”
-In honor of this, the committee for Yiddish culture in Israel published the pamphlet Prayz fun rosh-hamamshele far literarisher shafung in yidish (Prize of the prime minister for literary creation in Yiddish) (Tel Aviv, 1973), 34 pp.
+In honor of this, the committee for Yiddish culture in Israel published the pamphlet Prayz fun rosh-hamamshele far literarisher shafung in yidish (Prize of the prime minister for literary creation in Yiddish) (Tel Aviv: Havaad, 1973), 34 pp.

 “For Eli Shekhtman as artist,” noted Hersh Remenik, “characteristic before all else is the capacity to demonstrate the principal arteries of life.
 Secluded, irrelevant pathways have no place in his work….
 Circumstantial opportunism and declarative superficiality are alien to Shekhtman.
 The light and frivolous soar above the surface of the phenomena of life….
 The artistic power of the author can be felt in the wealth and maturity of the images depicted, in the universality and individuality of the figures, in the certainty of the developments of the subject, in the dramatic tension of the conflicts, as well as…in the linguistic texture, word formations, and linguistic apparel of the entire depiction.”